 Dollar Cost Averaging With Index Funds

-Dollar Cost Averaging (DCA), where a set amount is invested at a pre-determined frequency.
+Dollar Cost Averaging (DCA) is when you invest a set amount at a pre-determined frequency.

 Common frequencies are every paycheck, monthly, quarterly, or annually.